wehjin/varnum/README.md

 }
 ```

 This example generates a tagged-union class named `Message` which has code to create an instance of each of its members: `Reset`, `SetSize`, and `Multi`.
-Additional code matches an instance to a member and unwraps the member's associated data.
+Additional code matches an instance to a member and unwraps the member's data.

 Construction takes place like this: